anira-project/anira/docs/ci-overhaul.md

 - macOS-x86_64 legs move to **`macos-15-intel`** (native x64, 4 vCPU, free, available until ~Aug 2027) — kills the 9:30 Rosetta test step; universal legs stay on Apple Silicon.
 Note the Intel pool is smaller, so watch its queue behaviour; revisit before the image retires.
 - ⚠ **Nightly** (proposed addition, same sign-off as tiering): weekly cron on main running the full tier plus the extended sanitizer presets.
 Scheduled workflows run on the default branch only and auto-disable after 60 days of inactivity — fine for anira.

+**macOS consolidation (decided 2026-08-31)** — the 5-concurrent macOS cap is the scarcest resource, so fewer-but-longer jobs win; this supersedes the macOS rows above and the `macos-15-intel` bullet:

+- **Universal-only engine legs**: the four arch-specific macOS engine legs are dropped; `macos-universal-tests-{shared,static}` run the suite twice on one runner — natively (arm64) and as `arch -x86_64 ctest --preset …` (the x86_64 slice under Rosetta).
+Both slices of the artifact mac users actually get are executed, and the Intel-runner escape hatch (image retires ~Aug 2027) is no longer needed in build_test.
+- **One macOS tflite leg** (static — the iOS-relevant linkage) instead of two; Linux/Windows keep both linkages.
+Precondition: a universal `tensorflowlite_c` archive in the backends release (verify before folding).
+- **One iOS job**: the three backend sets run sequentially in a single job (onnx-litert device+sim+tests, tflite sim+tests, no-backend build) — one simulator boot instead of three.
+- **One macOS install job**: shared and static installs sequentially.
+- Effect: push-tier macOS **13 jobs / ~3 waves → 5 jobs / one wave**; PR tier: **2 macOS jobs** (universal-shared dual-arch + the iOS job), and x86_64 execution returns to PRs via the Rosetta pass.
+- Deliberate trade-offs: no native-Intel execution (Rosetta instead), the second tflite linkage only in full runs, per-arch failures point at a step rather than a job. on_tag's release builds still produce the separate x86_64/arm64/universal artifacts.

 ### 3.7 Mobile

 **Decision (Valentin, 2026-08-31): one shared mobile runner.** The mobile test runners live in ci-actions (`cmake-test-android` / `cmake-test-ios-simulator`) and anira and tanh-lib use the same ones — anira does not keep a separate mobile implementation long-term; when the runner needs to grow, it grows upstream and both consumers update.
 What the shared actions still need for anira (U5/U6, the next tag after the first): extra push paths (backend `.so`s from `modules/`, `libc++_shared.so`, the model tree), a device staging dir matching `ANIRA_EXTRAS_MODELS_DIR`, `LD_LIBRARY_PATH` on the run command, per-binary failure collection (report every broken suite in one run, as anira's loops do today), and an `inherits`-aware preset parser. iOS needs no pushes (simulator shares the host FS) but keeps the `.app` convention.
 Until those land in a tagged ci-actions, `build_test_mobile` keeps anira's own scripting as a stopgap (updated for the four binaries in step 1); step 7 then replaces it and deletes `.github/scripts/android_emulator_test.sh`.